gundalow/ansible/docs/docsite/rst/network_getting_started/first_inventory.rst

 servers

-In addition to grouping your devices, you can add variables like IP, OS, user and more:
+Next, you can set many of the variables you needed in your first Ansible command in the inventory, so you can skip them in the ansible-playbook command.
+This includes each network device's IP, OS, and SSH user:

 .. code-block:: yaml